Kooostia16/fill_rectangles/README.md

 # fill_rectangles
 Algorithm to fill empty space with rectangles, given initial set of rectangles

-Current implementation lacks some optimizations, but with larger grid sizes it should work fast
+Current implementation lacks some optimizations, but with larger grid block sizes it should work fast

 I've implemented it mostly just for my wip game with procedural levels